-The Level 2 marketable securities primarily include state and local municipal securities, corporate debt securities and variable-rate demand notes.
+The Level 2 marketable securities primarily include state and local municipal securities and variable-rate demand notes.
 Fair values are based on quoted market prices for similar assets or liabilities or determined using inputs that use readily observable market data that are actively quoted and can be validated through external sources, including third-party pricing services, brokers and market transactions.
 We review the pricing techniques and methodologies of the independent pricing service for Level 2 investments and believe that its policies adequately consider market activity, either based on specific transactions for the security valued or based on modeling of securities with similar credit quality, duration, yield and structure that were recently traded.
 We monitor security-specific valuation trends and we make inquiries with the pricing service about material changes or the absence of expected changes to understand the underlying factors and inputs and to validate the reasonableness of the pricing.

-There were no material assets measured at fair value on a nonrecurring basis for the three and nine months ended November 2, 2013 and October 27, 2012.
+There were no material assets measured at fair value on a nonrecurring basis for the three months ended May 3, 2014 and May 4, 2013.

-7. Stockholders' Equity
+6. Stockholders' Equity

-Share Repurchase-In November 2012, our Board of Directors authorized a share repurchase program that provided for the repurchase of up to \$22.0 million of outstanding common stock.
-This program was completed in December 2012.
-In

-December 2012, our Board of Directors authorized a stock repurchase program that provides for the repurchase of up to an additional \$20.0 million of outstanding common stock.
-The repurchase program is expected to continue through the fiscal year ending February 1, 2014, unless the time period is extended or shortened by the Board of Directors.
+Share Repurchase-In December 2013, the Board of Directors authorized a stock repurchase program that provides for the repurchase of up to \$30.0 million of outstanding common stock.
+The December 2013 stock repurchase program was completed in April 2014.
+In March 2014, the Board of Directors authorized an additional stock repurchase program that provides for the repurchase of up to \$30.0 million of outstanding common stock through the fiscal year ending January 31, 2015.

-The following table summarizes common stock repurchase activity during the nine months ended November 2, 2013 (in thousands except average price per repurchased shares):
+The following table summarizes common stock repurchase activity during the three months ended May 3, 2014 (in thousands except average price per repurchased shares):

-Number of shares repurchased 165
+Number of shares repurchased 757

-Average price per share of repurchased shares (with commission) \$22.36
+Average price per share of repurchased shares (with commission) \$ 23.03

-Total cost of shares repurchased \$3,680
+Total cost of shares repurchased \$17,440

-At November 2, 2013, there remains \$12.5 million available to repurchase shares under this program.
+At May 3, 2014, there remains \$27.2 million available to repurchase shares under the share repurchase program.